Dreaght/gpu-screen-recorder-ui/README.md

 * [GPU Screen Recorder Notification](https://git.dec05eba.com/gpu-screen-recorder-notification/)

 ## Program behavior notes
-At the moment different keyboard layouts are not supported.
-The physical layout of keys are used for global hotkeys.
-If your Z and Y keys are swapped for example then you need to press Left Alt+Y instead of Left Alt+Z to open/hide the UI.\
-If you experience this issue then please email dec05eba@protonmail.com to get it fixed.\
 This program has to grab all keyboards and create a virtual keyboard (`gsr-ui virtual keyboard`) to make global hotkeys work on all Wayland compositors.
 This might cause issues for you if you use input remapping software.
 To workaround this you can go into settings and select "Only grab virtual devices"